Sammakka Saralamma Jatara 2026 Dates, Timings & Complete Festival Schedule – Medaram

 — return to their original places in a ritual called Vanapravesham (return to the forest).

-With this, the Medaram Maha Jatara concludes.
+With this ceremony, the Medaram Maha Jatara concludes.

 Rituals & Tribal Traditions of the Medaram Jatara